vanshtibrewal/dinov2-ssl-finetuning/README.md

+# Low-resource finetuning of foundation models beats state-of-the-art in histopathology

 This is a slightly adapted version of the original DINOv2 GitHub repository [`Paper`](https://arxiv.org/abs/2304.07193), which was used to finetune DINOv2 with histopathological data.

 For the finetuning process, we utilized histopathological data from two primary datasets: